Leadership – FOSA

 Management Committee – Board Members

-Jon Beckman, VIAVI Solutions, Vice Chair
+Jon Beckman, VIAVI Solutions, Chairman

 Jon Beckman is the Director of Business Operations for VIAVI Solution’s Fiber and Access Solutions business.
 He has over 20-years of experience in the telecommunications industry and has held leadership roles in product management, marketing, business development and operations.
 Jon holds a B.S. in Engineering from the United States Naval Academy.
 Serving as Chair of the FOSA Technology Outreach Committee, Jon has actively contributed to FOSA’s efforts to increase industry awareness of and appreciation for distributed fiber sensing technology.